haskell-nix/hnix/ReadMe.md

 ```

-### Cachix prebuild binary caches
+### (optional) Cachix prebuild binary caches

-If you opt in to use of Nix environment, please enable the official HNix Cachix binary cache:

-1. Go through https://cachix.org/ and set it up.
+If you would use our Nix-shell environment for development, you can connect to our Cachix HNix build caches:

+1. Run:
+    ```shell
+    nix-env -iA cachix -f https://cachix.org/api/v1/install
+    ```

 2. Run: `cachix use hnix`